 What is the Echo Show 5?

-The Echo Show 5 is one of Amazon's newest Alexa displays that's currently available for purchase.
-It costs less and is more compact than the Echo Show (2nd Gen) or Echo Show 8 while offering the same capabilities.
-We've tested and reviewed the Echo Show 5 to see how well it works.
-For more information on how it differs from the Echo Show (2nd Gen) or Echo Show 8, check out our comparison articles.
+The Echo Show 5 is one of Amazon's smart screen Alexa-enabled devices that's currently available for purchase.
+It costs less and is more compact than the Echo Show 8 (2nd Gen) or Echo Show 10 (3rd Gen) while offering the same capabilities.
+We've tested and reviewed the Echo Show 5 to see how well it works and gave it high marks, and we expect similar performance from the updated second-edition Echo Show 5.
+For more information on how it differs from the Echo Show 8, check out our comparison articles.
 Before you can interact with various Ring devices on your Echo Show device, you'll need to go into your Alexa app and enable Ring functions.